 Databases of Eighteenth-Century Literature, 1789-99

 The naive hypothesis, investigating a historical phenomenon, is that factors like systemic sexism are likely to have an effect.
-As I have shown in chapter two, the digital archives currently used by eigtheenth-century scholars were created during their own historic moments, which influenced their priorities as texts were digitized.
-Resources which provide more information about particular works — such as ECCO, which provides PDF scans of microfiche, or the TCP, which provides detailed XML-encoded transcripts — inevitably provide their more thorough information about fewer texts.
+As I have shown in chapter two, the digital archives currently used by eighteenth-century scholars were created during their own historic moments, which influenced their priorities as texts were digitized.
+Resources which provide more information about particular works — such as ECCO, which provides PDF scans of microfiche, or the TCP, which provides detailed XML-encoded transcripts — inevitably provide more thorough information about fewer texts.
 The ESTC is able to include so many works in its database in part because it includes so little about each work: little more than the information found on the title page, and a list of libraries where the original can be consulted.
 As the more resource-intensive archives created their digital surrogates, therefore, the texts they include are likely to be less indiscriminate, and more strongly influenced by a personal assessment of what works are most important.
 In many other areas, writing by women has been dismissed as less important or worthy of serious study than writing by men.
 If we compare the holdings of major digital archives, do the smaller and more resource-intensive archives show evidence of systematically opting not to invest in women’s writing?

-Guillory’s Cultural Capital proposes that, if female authors, for example, do not make up a demographically accurate 50% of our literary syllabi, this is not necessarily because women’s writing has been excluded or repressed.
+Guillory proposes that, if female authors, for example, do not make up a demographically accurate 50% of our literary syllabi, this is not necessarily because women’s writing has been excluded or repressed.
 Guillory draws a distinction between rhetoric “construing the process of canon formation as an exclusionary process essentially the same as the exclusion of socially defined minorities from power” — that is, the patriarchal suppression of works by women, which can be addressed by now ‘representing’ the excluded works within the canon — versus what he sees as the real cause, a historical fact that “women were routinely excluded from access to literacy, or were proscribed from composition or publication in the genres considered to be serious rather than ephemeral.”
 Applied to the digital database, the first explanation, which might be termed the ‘exclusion hypothesis,’ would manifest in the form of massive archives with large numbers of works by men and women, which get filtered through exclusionary scholarly processes into smaller, selective repositories where men now make up an oversized share.
 In the second explanation, which might be termed the ‘absence hypothesis,’ works by women will have a diminished role from the very beginning, since women were prevented from writing in the first place.

 I have taken information from four resources most strongly targeted to scholars of eighteenth century literature, namely, the English Short Title Catalogue, Eighteenth Century Collections Online, HathiTrust, and the Text Creation Partnership.
 Since it would be infeasible in many ways to compare the full holdings of all these resources, we much take a consistent sliver from each resource, and compare within those parameter.
 Let us examine works published in England, between 1789 and 1799.
 After removing misclassified works, the ESTC contained 51,090 titles, ECCO 26,848 titles, HathiTrust 8,220 titles, and the TCP only 525 titles.
 ECCO, in all its capaciousness, therefore contains only 52.5% of the titles listed in the ESTC.
 The TCP provides access to an almost negligible 1% of the works published.
 At this scale, let us follow the fate of a larger figure than Charlotte Smith herself, and see how “the named woman” fares.